Corey Perry: Anaheim Ducks (2005–2019)

 Perry made his debut with the Ducks the following season, in 2005–06.
 However, he was sent down to the AHL early in the year, along with fellow rookie and future linemate Ryan Getzlaf.
-Perry scored his first career goal against the Edmonton Oilers on October 10, 2005 managing to score a point in each of his first four career games.
+Perry scored his first career goal against the Edmonton Oilers on October 10, 2005, managing to score a point in each of his first four career games.
 He recorded his first career multi-goal game against the Los Angeles Kings on January 28, 2006.
 Perry and Getzlaf combined for 67 points in 36 games with the Portland Pirates – the Ducks' new AHL affiliate – and were subsequently recalled by the Ducks ahead of the team's run in the 2006 playoffs.
 Perry finished his rookie season with the Ducks with 25 points (13 goals, 12 assists) in 56 games.

-In the playoffs, Perry scored no goals but managed three assists as the Ducks were eliminated in the Western Conference finals to the eighth seeded Edmonton Oilers.
+In the playoffs, Perry scored no goals but managed three assists as the Ducks were eliminated in the Western Conference Final to the eighth seeded Edmonton Oilers.

 In 2006–07, his sophomore season, Perry improved to 44 points (17 goals, 27 assists) in all 82 games, playing with Ryan Getzlaf and Dustin Penner on a combination dubbed the "Kid Line".
 He went on in the 2007 playoffs to win the Stanley Cup with Anaheim, scoring 15 points (six goals, nine assists) in 21 games.
-He assisted on a goal by Ryan Getzlaf in game 1 against the Ottawa Senators in the Final while in game 3, he scored a goal on Senators’ goaltender Ray Emery that helped the Ducks take the lead.
+He assisted on a goal by Ryan Getzlaf in game one against the Ottawa Senators in the Final while in game three, he scored a goal on Senators’ goaltender Ray Emery that helped the Ducks take the lead.
 After the Senators tied the score, Perry assisted on Getzlaf's goal as the Ducks took the lead again.
 However, the Senators scored the last three goals of the game and won 5–3.
 In the final game, Perry scored a goal and had an assist on a goal by Rob Neidermayer.
 Anaheim went on to win the next two games, securing its first-ever Stanley Cup.